phalcon/documentation/docs/html-tagfactory.md

 # Tag Factory

 - - -

-!!! info "NOTE"

-    The code examples below have been reformatted for readability

 ## Overview

 [Phalcon\Html\TagFactory][html-tagfactory] is a component that generates HTML tags.
 This component creates a new class locator with predefined HTML tag classes attached to it.
 Each tag class is lazy-loaded for maximum performance.
 To instantiate the factory and retrieve a tag helper, you need to call `newInstance()` by passing a `Phalcon\Html\Escaper` object to it.

 If you are using the [Phalcon\Di\FactoryDefault][di-factorydefault] container for your application, the [Phalcon\Html\TagFactory][html-tagfactory] is already registered for you with the name `tag`.

 ```php
 <?php